Effective sample size calculator – with free Excel working model

 Females 55+ – 10%

 You should note that weighting targets can be figures or percentages.
-The examples here use percentages but the working model allows either to be used.
+The examples here use percentages, but the working model allows either.

-In this example, if Males 18-34 were 15% of the sample, they would get a weight of 1.33333 (20% divided by 15%).
+In this example, if males aged 18-34 were 15% of the sample, they would get a weight of 1.33333 (20% divided by 15%).
 The weights for the other five cells would be calculated in the same way.

 The targets do not need to be a matrix – you could have four age groups for females and three for males, for example.
-However, it is important that the percentages add to 100% and that every respondent falls into one (and only one) of the categories.
+However, the percentages must add up to 100%, and every respondent should fall into one (and only one) of the categories.

 Three (or more) dimensional weighting matrices are also possible, but care should be taken not to spread the sample too thinly as your effective sample size may reduce too much (see next section).

-You will note that a factor is calculated for each cell of your weighting matrix by dividing target by the actual number of respondents.
+You will note that a factor is calculated for each cell of your weighting matrix by dividing the target by the actual number/percentage of respondents.

-The effective sample size is the sample which could have been achieved by an effective unweighted random sample.
-In other words, if your sample size of 200 has an effective sample size of 100, you could have achieved results that were as statistically accurate with a random sample of 100 that met your target criteria.
+The effective sample size is the sample which could have been achieved by an unweighted controlled sample.
+In other words, if your sample size of 200 has an effective sample size of 100, you could have achieved results as statistically accurate as a random sample of 100 that met your target criteria.

 The effective sample size is an important figure that should always be checked when weighting survey data.
 An extreme example shows this.
-Let’s say your targets are 50% males and 50% females in a sample of 200 people, but you have 99% males and 1% females in your sample.
-When you apply weighting as described in section 2, your effective sample would be 7.92.
-In other words, your sample of 200 people has reduced to the validity of a random sample of 7.92 people.
+Let’s say your targets are 50% males and 50% females in a sample of 200 people, but you have 198 males and 2 females in your sample.
+When you apply weighting as described above, your effective sample would be 7.92.
+In other words, your sample of 200 people has reduced to the validity of a random sample of approximately 8 respondents comprised of 4 males and 4 females.

 What does this mean?
 It is easy to think that target weighting can be used to solve sampling defects.
-If it can, it comes with a penalty.
-It is good practice to observe the weighting factors being applied to each cell of your weighting target matrix, but, as an absolute minimum, you should always check (and preferably show) the effective sample size in any analysis you do.
+To some extent, it can, yet it comes with a penalty.
+It is good practice to observe carefully the weighting factors being applied to each cell of your weighting target matrix, but, as an absolute minimum, you should always check (and preferably show) the effective sample size in any analysis you do.

 Other things to consider

-- Target weighting uses interlocking cells for its targets.
-For example, where you have two genders and three ages, you would need targets for the each of the six cells in the target weighting matrix.
-If you only have targets for the two genders and the three age groups, you will need use rim weighting – see link.
+Target weighting often use interlocking cells for its targets.
+For example, where you have two genders and three ages, you would need targets for each of the six cells in the target weighting matrix.
+If you only have targets for the two genders and the three age groups, you must use rim weighting.
+We have another free Excel macro that can help you with this and information to explain rim weighting in more detail

-- Try to avoid using too many cells, particularly when you have a small sample.
-For example, it is possible to weight to 2 gender categories by 4 age groups by 5 regions by 4 social grades, but this means that each respondent will fall into one of 160 cells (2 * 4 * 5 * 4).
+It is sometimes tempting to weight the data for too many questions/variables when striving to correct sample deficiencies.
+Try to avoid using too many cells, particularly when you have a small sample.
+For example, it is possible to weight to 2 gender categories by 4 age groups by 5 regions by 4 social grades, but this will result in each respondent falling into one of 160 cells (2 * 4 * 5 * 4).
 If your sample size is only 300, you are almost certain to get some high or low weights.

-- Where there is no one in your sample for a particular cell, you cannot weight no one to a target.
-This may sound obvious, of course, but can be an undiscovered problem, particularly where a software package is making the calculations automatically.
+Where no one is in your sample for a particular cell, you cannot weight no one to a target!
+This may sound obvious, but it can be an undiscovered problem, particularly where a software package is making the calculations automatically.
 It is important to check this.
 The usual solution is to collapse some cells together – maybe 3 age groups rather than 6 age groups.